Poweropa/nextjs-hello/README.md

    ```

-3. Your Browser should reload automatically
+3. Your browser should reload automatically